 Independent structural analytical intelligence on FMI transformation, systemic risk implications of concurrent transitions, and the governance frameworks required to maintain financial stability as settlement, clearing, and payment architecture is redesigned.

-Settlement architecture, CBDC design, tokenised clearing, and the governance of AI in market structure are being decided now, across concurrent regulatory and infrastructure transformation cycles.
+Settlement architecture, CBDC design, tokenised clearing, and the governance of AI in market structure are being decided now, across concurrent structural and infrastructure transformation cycles.
 The institutions that bring structural analytical intelligence to these decisions before the architecture is locked in hold an advantage that cannot be replicated after the fact.